 The primary goal of the Design Guidelines is to create homes with proper balance, form, massing and scale.
-The following basic criteria establishes the essential characteristics that will promote and support these goals:
+The following basic criteria establishes the essential characteristics that will promote and support these goals.
+Words identified with an asterisk () are defined in the Appendix of this document:

-- Balanced massing either symmetrical or asymmetrical - Strong roof forms either gabled, hipped and shed are preferred, various combinations of the three are encouraged - Entry statement strong yet proportional with the overall structure - Long horizontal masses broken and counter balanced by strong verticals - Front, side and rear covered porches - De-emphasis of the garage from the street frontage - Reduction of two story impact at front and rear orientations - Detailing indicative of the historical style - Windows and doors of appropriate position and proportion within their facade elevation. - Harmonious siting of the home with the site and surrounding landscape features - Colors of soft earth tones, paired with rich accent colors on doors, windows, shutters, etc.as appropriate
+- Balanced massing either symmetrical or asymmetrical - Strong roof forms either gabled, hipped and shed are preferred, various combinations of the three are encouraged - Entry statement strong yet proportional with the overall structure - Long horizontal masses broken and counterbalanced by strong verticals - Front, side and rear covered porches - De-emphasis of the garage from the street frontage - Reduction of two-story impact at front and rear orientations - Detailing indicative of the historical style - Windows and doors of appropriate position and proportion within their facade elevation. - Harmonious siting of the home with the site and surrounding landscape features - Colors of soft earth tones, paired with rich accent colors on doors, windows, shutters, etc. as appropriate

 The following pages of this section will serve as a benchmark for the design of the homes within Mission Bay Preserve.
-These guidelines will ultimately enable the Mission Bay Preserve Design Review Committee (MBPDRC) to facilitate the de
+These guidelines will ultimately enable the Mission Bay Preserve Design Review Committee (MBPDRC) to ensure that the proposed home design will support the desired character of the neighborhood.